-To qualify for consideration for entry to MBChB in 2025, MAPAS applicants must have:
+To qualify for consideration for entry to MBChB in 2026, MAPAS applicants must:

-- completed Year 1 of the Bachelor of Health Sciences or Year 1 of the Bachelor of Science in Biomedical Science including the courses specified in the University Calendar for 2024 without any Fail grades.
-This study must have been completed on a full-time basis and in the year of application.
-Only the first attempt for these courses will be considered for admission in the First Year category, and - completed the 2024 Clinical Selection Test (CST) (if required), and - completed the University Clinical Aptitude Test (UCAT-ANZ) in the year of application.
+- be enrolled in Year 1 of the Bachelor of Health Sciences with the following courses: BIOSCI 107, CHEM 110, HLTHPSYC 122, MEDSCI 142, POPLHLTH 101, 102, 111 - or be enrolled in Year 1 of the Bachelor of Science in Biomedical Science with the following courses: BIOSCI 101, 106, 107, CHEM 110, MEDSCI 142, PHYSICS 160, POPLHLTH 111 for 2026 entry with no Fail grades. - pass the required WTR course specified for their programme (WTRMHS 100 for the BHSc and WTRSCI 100 for the BSc Biomed).
+This study must have been completed in the year of application.
+Only the first attempt for these courses will be considered for admission in the Year 1 Entry category, and - have completed the 2025 Clinical Selection Test (CST) (if required), and - have completed the University Clinical Aptitude Test (UCAT-ANZ) in the year of application.

-MAPAS Specialty Interview places for MBChB will be offered on the basis of the MAPAS Admission Panel's assessment of grades achieved in the four common courses that are offered in both the BHSc and the BSc in Biomedical Science programmes (MEDSCI 142, BIOSCI 107, CHEM 110, POPLHLTH 111), Clinical Selection Test GPA (if required) and total GPA achieved across all courses undertaken in Year 1 of the Bachelor of Health Sciences or Year 1 of the Bachelor of Science in Biomedical Science.
+MAPAS Specialty Interview places for MBChB will be offered on the basis of the MAPAS Admission Panel's assessment of grades achieved in the four common courses that are offered in both the BHSc and the BSc in Biomedical Science programmes (BIOSCI 107, CHEM 110, MEDSCI 142, POPLHLTH 111), Clinical Selection Test GPA (if required) and total GPA achieved across 7 courses undertaken in Year 1 of the Bachelor of Health Sciences or Year 1 of the Bachelor of Science in Biomedical Science.

 The MAPAS Specialty Interview process consists of a MAPAS MMI.
 All MAPAS applicants are also required to attend a General Admission MMI.